 This experiment is a 'dry' practical.
 Details will be provided on the day you complete the experiment.
 Work will be completed on sheets provided in the laboratory, and collected in at the end of the session and marked.
-This is a summative exercise, and marks will count towards the Core Chemistry 1A total mark (see p8 of this manual) but no post-lab work is required.
+This is a summative exercise, but no post-lab work is required.
 It is essential that you bring your model kit to this laboratory session or you will place yourself at a disadvantage with the exercises.